kula/vault-plugin-secrets-minio/README.md

 ## Disclaimer

-**Full Disclosure**: At this time I am an employee of HashCorp, but this project is entirely personal and is not an official product of HashiCorp, Inc.
+**Full Disclosure**: At this time I am an employee of HashiCorp, but this project is entirely personal and is not an official product of HashiCorp, Inc.

 [vault]: https://www.vaultproject.io